suhasmaddali/suhasmaddali/README.md

 <img src = "https://github.com/suhasmaddali/Images/blob/main/didssph-guxJTmZKhsg-unsplash.jpg" width = "750" />

-I'm very familiar with Kaggle - a website that would help data scientist and machine learning engineers to explore the data and perform machine learning predictions.
+I'm very familiar with __Kaggle__ - a website that would help __data scientist__ and __machine learning engineers__ to explore the data and perform machine learning predictions.
 I would be taking my time to read the kaggle projects which give me a good idea about the working of machine learning models.
 Furthermore, I would read other's code as a result of which I get a good understanding of the various ways at which a machine learning project could be implemented.
-Below is a list of all the work that I did in Kaggle.
+Below is a list of all the work that I did in __Kaggle__.
 Feel free to take a look and give your feedback!
 Thanks.

 __https://www.kaggle.com/suhasmaddali007__